Enable Javascript to browse this site, please.

 installation, openFrameworks

-editorial, graphic design, writing
+graphic design, typography

-graphic design, identity
+art direction, editorial, graphic design, identity

 The following images were created by using software that selects and randomizes elements of the face.
 For these images, I wanted to experiment with similar shapes that we weren't accustomed to associating with the face.
 What resulted were cartoon-style images that liked to multiply.